tweag/nickel/doc/manual/types-vs-contracts.md

 - *Anonymous function: nothing*.
 Short anonymous functions can usually live without an annotation.
 Inside a typed block, they will be typechecked anyway.
-Outside, anonymous function can't be reused elsewhere, and are generally passed as arguments to an higher-order function, which should be typed and will apply a guarding contract.
+Outside, anonymous function can't be reused elsewhere, and are generally passed as arguments to a higher-order function, which should be typed and will apply a guarding contract.

     Example: `std.array.map (fun x => x + 1) [1,2,3]`